Wrexham Cemetery: Gates and memorials

-The gates are aligned with the principal axis of the cemetery's chapels, while the original railings close the cemetery to the gates' east to Empress Road.
-The main gates have a pedestrian gate either side, and quadrant flanked railings with terminal piers.
-It is not clear who designed the railings and the gates, with them possibly being attributed to either Yeaman Strachan, Borough Surveyor of Wrexham who designed the layout, or William Turner, who designed the chapels, the lodge, and possibly the main entrance.
+The gates are aligned with the principal axis of the cemetery's chapels, while the original railings enclose the cemetery from the gates eastwards to Empress Road.
+The main gates have a pedestrian gate on either side, and are flanked by quadrant railings terminating in piers.
+It is not certain who designed the railings and gates; they may be attributed to either Yeaman Strachan, the Borough Surveyor of Wrexham who laid out the cemetery, or to William Turner, the architect of the chapels, the lodge and, possibly, the main entrance.

-The cemetery's gate piers are made of ashlar and have a rusticated stone plinth wall, while the gates and railings are made of cast iron.
-The railings have trefoiled heads and quatrefoil bands from the top and the bottom.
-Terminal piers are present on the quadrant railings flanking the pedestrian gates.
-The gate piers are similar to the outer piers, which have raking copings and recessed panels, which are enriched with trefoiled spandrels.
-Although the gate piers have trefoiled panels instead.
-There is a plainer terminal pier at angle with Empress Road, while intermittent stone piers and scrolled-panelled plain railings are in set intervals along the cemetery's boundary with Empress Road.
+The cemetery's gate piers are of ashlar, and stand on a rusticated stone plinth wall, while the gates and railings are of cast iron.
+The railings have trefoiled heads and are bordered top and bottom by quatrefoil bands.
+Terminal piers mark the ends of the quadrant railings that flank the pedestrian gates.
+The gate piers are similar to the outer piers, which have raking copings and recessed panels enriched with trefoiled spandrels, though the gate piers themselves display trefoiled panels instead.
+A plainer terminal pier stands at the angle where the boundary meets Empress Road, while simpler stone piers and plain railings with scrolled panels punctuate the boundary at regular intervals along Empress Road.

-There are two Cross of Sacrifice memorials dedicated to local fatalities buried here while actively serving in the British and Commonwealth armed forces, one for each of the World Wars.
-The 64 graves linked to World War I, were not grouped together, so are scattered around the cemetery, with a designated section only being established by World War II.
-There is a designated section maintained by the Commonwealth War Graves Commission containing 100 graves, in Section D, in the south-western corner of the cemetery, and another memorial near the cemetery's entrance to specifically Polish service personnel, fighting alongside British forces in World War II.
-Wrexham Cemetery is the resting place of 1200 Polish people, 40 of which were Polish servicemen.
-Much of the service dead were from the RAF Station at Wrexham and the Polish Hospital, Penley and there are also two Belgian service war graves in the cemetery.
+Two Cross of Sacrifice memorials are dedicated to local casualties interred in the cemetery whilst on active service with the British and Commonwealth armed forces, one for each of the World Wars.
+The 64 graves associated with World War I are not grouped together but scattered throughout the cemetery; a designated war graves section was not established until World War II.
+This section, which lies in the south-western corner of the cemetery in Section D, is maintained by the Commonwealth War Graves Commission and contains 100 graves.
+A further memorial, situated near the cemetery entrance, is dedicated specifically to Polish service personnel who fought alongside British forces in World War II.
+Wrexham Cemetery is the resting place of 1,200 Poles, 40 of whom were Polish servicemen.
+Many of the service dead were drawn from the RAF station at Wrexham and the Polish Hospital at Penley; there are also two Belgian service war graves in the cemetery.